Geography of Bangladesh

 Due to heavy rainfall, Bangladesh suffers from natural disasters, including floods, cyclones, tidal bores, and tornadoes.
 On the positive side, the soil is very fertile and rivers are distributed equally.
 For this reason, the farmers get the chance to grow crops in the maximum part of the country.

-The area of Bangladesh is 1,47,570 square kilometers.
-Important to realize, the land can be divided into two regions – deltaic plain land and hilly areas.
-The land areas cover part of the whole of Bangladesh and the southeast part of the country consists of hilly areas alongside the Chittagong Hill Tracts.
-Though the deltaic plain land is fertile, it suffers from floods at the time of the rainy season.
+Bangladesh covers an area of 1,47,570 square kilometers.
+It is essential to realize the land can be divided into two regions – deltaic plain land and hilly areas.
+The land areas cover part of Bangladesh, and the southeast part of the country consists of hilly areas alongside the Chittagong Hill Tracts.
+Though the deltaic plain land is fertile, it suffers from floods during the rainy season.